IoannisFragkos/Getting-and-Cleaning-Data/README.md

 **This repo contains the following files:**

-- **run_analysis.R**:   File that downloads the assignment dataset, cleans it and output a tidy_data.csv file, as required in part 5.
+- **run_analysis.R**:   File that downloads the assignment dataset, cleans it and outputs a tidy_data.csv file and a merged.csv file, as required in part 5.

 - **tidy_data.csv**:    File with tidy data, that contains the average of each variable for each activity and each subject, as explained in the assignment.